-Best Albums of 1999 Red Hot Chili Peppers - Californication The band mellows without losing its funk edge ...
-Keidis' lyrics have a new maturity.
-Sloan - Between the Bridges Canadian quartet with a gift for harmony in their well crafted, bouncy songs.
+Best Albums of 1999

+Red Hot Chili Peppers - Californication

+The band mellows without losing its funk edge ...
+Keidis' lyrics have a new maturity

+Sloan - Between the Bridges

+Canadian quartet with a gift for harmony in their well crafted, bouncy songs.
 The best power pop CD you haven't heard.

-Foo Fighters - There is Nothing Left to Lose Dave Grohl brings hard rock/punk elements to the radio waves.
-It's the most pólished Foos effort thus far.
-Beck - Midnite Vultures A great follow-up to Odelay.
+Foo Fighters - There is Nothing Left to Lose

+Dave Grohl brings hard rock/punk elements to the radio waves.
+It's the most polished Foos effort thus far.
+Beck - Midnite Vultures

+A great follow-up to Odelay.
 Beck is a true innovator.

-Kid Rock - Devil Without a Cause I have to support my fellow Detroiter!
+Kid Rock - Devil Without a Cause

+I have to support my fellow Detroiter!

 Best Concert of 1999 I didn't see one this year!
-But if Beck cmes around again, it's always an exhilarating, crowd-involved show.
-Best Albums of 1999 The Roots - The Roots Come Alive On this live double CD, first-time listeners get a taste of the Roots and Roots fans get the electricity of their live shows.
+But if Beck cmes around again, it's always an exhilarating, crowd-involved show Best Albums of 1999 The Roots - The Roots Come Alive On this live double CD, first-time listeners get a taste of the Roots and Roots fans get the electricity of their live shows.
 Guster - Lost and Gone Forever Any Guster record is a great investment.
 Counting Crows - This Desert Life The Crows absolutely shine in this record.
 Many of the tracks are reminiscent of previous albums.
 Ani DiFranco - To The Teeth Yet another masterpiece by Ms. DiFranco.
 Macy Gray - On How Life Is That voice is completely indescribable.
 Best Concert of 1999 The Samples The Samples are a guaranteed good time, and if you've never heard them, do so immediately.
+Lisa SPUNG

-Best Album of 1999

-Chemical Brothers - Surrender

-The Brothers take faithful listeners of electronica back to where it all began - the dance floor - with enormous success.

-Vertical Horizóns - Live Stages

-Sit back, relax and let the boys of Vertical Horizons take you on a journey of their very best music.
-Easily the best live album of the

-Tim McGraw - A Place In The Sun
+Best Album of 1999 Chemical Brothers - Surrender The Brothers take faithful listeners of electronica back to where it all began - the dance floor - with enormous success.
+Vertical Horizons - Live Stages Sit back, relax and let the boys of Vertical Horizons take you on a journey of their very best music.
+Easily the best live album of the Tim McGraw - A Place In The Sun Whether singing about heartache or love, McGraw creates one of the most enjoyable country albums in memory.
+The "Loser" infuses soul and funk into his sometimes-chaotic blend of alterna-rock.
+The result is pure joy.

-may be the best live dance mix ever.

-Whether singing about heartache or love, McGraw creates one of the most enjoyable country albums in memory.
-Beck - Midnite Vultures